White-Mars/git-practice/Readme.md

-THis is the ReadME file made from the central repository
+THis is the ReadMe file made from the central repository

+This repository is being used to practice git commands